 GP Connect has aligned with NHS England’s Open API Policy to support the ambition of moving to a position where significant business functionality, available within systems, is exposed through interfaces where the definition is open.

 GP Connect has a number of architectural design principles, some of which have developed based on interaction with the suppliers, others are based on an understanding of the technological maturity of the NHS at the present time and the other principles are based on good practice and a vision for the future of the NHS.

 GP Connect API implemented at an organization level

 The decision was made to expose the API at and organization level and tie the organization ODS code to the FHIR server endpoint, as the ODS code is the only commonly used identifier across the different GP system providers.
-The organization ODS code of a patients registered GP practice is stored with their demographics record on the Spine, therefore making it available to a consumer of the GP Connect API and this allows the consumer to perform the endpoint lookup process required to target their request at the GP Practice system which holds the patient record.
+The organization ODS code of a patient’s registered GP practice is stored with their demographics record on the Spine.
+This makes it available to a consumer of the GP Connect API and allows the consumer to perform the endpoint lookup process required to target their request at the GP practice system that holds the patient record.

 Distribution of complexity

-The expected GP Connect ecosystem sees few “providers” and many “consumers” and therefore it is sensible to place complexity on the provider rather than in the consumer.
-Therefore where a design decision is required in which the question of where to place complexity is a key point, the default GP Connect position is that complexity should be hidden behind the API interface in providers business logic.
+The expected GP Connect ecosystem sees few ‘providers’ and many ‘consumers’ and so it is sensible to place complexity on the provider rather than in the consumer.
+Therefore, where a design decision is required in which the question of where to place complexity is a key point, the default GP Connect position is that complexity should be hidden behind the API interface in provider’s business logic.
 GP Connect may diverge from this principle where there is a demonstrated overriding need to have complexity within the consumer rather than in the provider.